particle-iot/docs/src/content/faq/particle-tools/jtag.md

 ### Programming system and user firmware

-You can download system firmware binaries for all released versions from [the GitHub release site](https://github.com/particle-iot/firmware/releases).
+You can download Device OS binaries for all released versions from [the GitHub release site](https://github.com/particle-iot/firmware/releases).

 For the Photon, flash, for example: